Solar Panel Permits: Why Speed is Crucial for Tax Credits

 When applying for a Electrical Panel permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Kershaw County may vary slightly from municipality to municipality, standard US zoning dictates that: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.
+Key code points for a Electrical Panel in Kershaw County: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.